INSIDE THE MASON COMPETITIVE CYBER CLUB

 BY ETHAN BURK, STAFF WRITER

-Leventry, who majors in Cyber Security Engineering, hosts lecture style presentations during most meetings to bring club members together while discussing contemporary cybersecurity practices and techniques.
-This helps senior members of the club connect with new members, fostering a community of learning.
+Members and guest speakers of the club host lecture style presentations to discuss contemporary cybersecurity practices and techniques.
+This allows senior members of the club to connect with new members and to encourage a community of learning.

 Mason CC is working on expanding their club membership by advertising to other students who have little to no experience working in the cybersecurity field.

-“I really like the [the Mason CC] community aspect, I have a close competitive cyber team that is made up of [Mason CC] members that I am close friends with,” Treasurer Junior Ryan Wong said.
-“This club is great for helping people get exposed to working in a developer group environment.”
+“I really like the [the Mason CC] community aspect, I’ve made a small little team that is made up of my close friends and Mason CC members.”
+Treasurer Junior Ryan Wong said, “This club is great for helping people get exposed to working in a developer group environment.”

 The club improves its members’ technical capabilities by sending them to hacking competitions and having their members compete regularly in capturing the flag challenges.
-“The club hosts about one ‘capture the flag’ competition weekly that we use for practice,” Junior Sanskar Pokharel, the Competitions Officer for the club said.
+“The club competes in one ‘capture the flag’ competition weekly that we use for practice” Junior Sanskar Pokharel, the Competitions Officer for the club said.

 Throughout the year, Mason CC competes in statewide competitions such as Cyberfusion and the National Cyber League.
 These are great opportunities for Mason CC to showcase their skills and also recruit new members.
 “I first heard about them [Mason CC] at the Cyberfusion event, and that made me interested in being a member,” Junior Cooper Varela said, who is studying Cyber Security Engineering at Mason.